ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Key Provisioning

 Private key material can be used to sign and/or encrypt the EAT, or can be used to derive the keys used for signing and/or encryption.
 In some instances, the manufacturer of the entity may create the key material separately and provision the key material in the entity itself.
 The manfuacturer of any entity that is capable of producing an EAT should take care to ensure that any private key material be suitably protected prior to provisioning the key material in the entity itself.
-This can require creation of key material in an enclave (see
-{{RFC4949}} for definition of "enclave"), secure transmission of the key material from the enclave to the entity using an appropriate protocol, and persistence of the private key material in some form of secure storage to which (preferably) only the entity has access.
+This can require creation of key material in an enclave (see {{RFC4949}} for definition of "enclave"), secure transmission of the key material from the enclave to the entity using an appropriate protocol, and persistence of the private key material in some form of secure storage to which (preferably) only the entity has access.

 ### Transmission of Key Material

 Regarding transmission of key material from the enclave to the entity, the key material may pass through one or more intermediaries.
 Therefore some form of protection ("key wrapping") may be necessary.
 The transmission itself may be performed electronically, but can also be done by human courier.
 In the latter case, there should be minimal to no exposure of the key material to the human (e.g. encrypted portable memory).
 Moreover, the human should transport the key material directly from the secure enclave where it was created to a destination secure enclave where it can be provisioned.

 ## Transport Security

 As stated in Section 8 of {{RFC8392}}, "The security of the CWT relies upon on the protections offered by COSE".
 Similar considerations apply to EAT when sent as a CWT.
-However,  EAT introduces the concept of a nonce (to be specifically carried via a 'cti' claim) to protect against replay.
+However, EAT introduces the concept of a nonce to protect against replay.
 Since an EAT may be created by an entity that may not support the same type of transport security as the consumer of the EAT, intermediaries may be required to bridge communications between the entity and consumer.
 As a result, it is RECOMMENDED that both the consumer create a nonce, and the entity leverage the nonce along with COSE mechanisms for encryption and/or signing to create the EAT.

 Similar considerations apply to the use of EAT as a JWT.
 Although the security of a JWT leverages the JSON Web Encryption (JWE) and JSON Web Signature (JWS) specifications, it is still recommended to make use of the EAT nonce.

 ## Multiple EAT Consumers

 In many cases, more than one EAT consumer may be required to fully verify the entity attestation.
 Examples include individual consumers for nested EATs, or consumers for individual claims with an EAT.
 When multiple consumers are required for verification of an EAT, it is important to minimize information exposure to each consumer.
 In addition, the communication between multiple consumers should be secure.

 For instance, consider the example of an encrypted and signed EAT with multiple claims.
 A consumer may receive the EAT (denoted as the "receiving consumer"), decrypt its payload, verify its signature, but then pass specific subsets of claims to other consumers for evaluation ("downstream consumers").
 Since any COSE encryption will be removed by the receiving consumer, the communication of claim subsets to any downstream consumer should leverage a secure protocol (e.g.one that uses transport-layer security, i.e. TLS),

 However, assume the EAT of the previous example is hierarchical and each claim subset for a downstream consumer is created in the form of a nested EAT.
 Then transport security between the receiving and downstream consumers is not strictly required.
 Nevertheless, downstream consumers of a nested EAT should provide a nonce unique to the EAT they are consuming.

 --- back